TARGET DECK: MED::I::Signaling Pathways in Health and Disease::Metabolic Biochemistry::05 - Glycogen Metabolism

 ↑ KetogenesisAcetyl-CoA carboxylase

-Glucose as a Direct Signal in Liver
+Glucose as a Direct Signal in the Liver

 High blood glucose → enters hepatocytes (GLUT2) → glucose-6-P accumulates → allosterically activates GS and inhibits phosphorylase.